osrf-migration/servicesim-wiki/Launch files.md

 * Rviz with the robot model and the LIDAR visualization (argument `rviz`)
 * A teleop node to be able to drive the robot with the keyboard (argument `teleop`)
 * The ROS controllers to command the robot's head joints (argument `controllers`)
-* An rqt window displaying the 2 cameras, the topics to command the head joints and a service window to call the various competition services (argument `dashboard`)
+* An rqt window displaying the 2 cameras, current score in the competition, sliders that enable the control of head joints, sliders that enable to drive the robot (can also use `W` `A` `S` `D` and `space` keys from the keyboard to drive the robot from rqt window) and a service window to call the various competition services (argument `dashboard`)

 Each of these parts can be enabled or disabled independently using arguments.
 For example to launch everything but rviz you can run: